- Membership Committee Report

 Monique did excellent work and gave us a discount, yielding a lower price than our previous printer.

-And she lives nearby in the Glenn Knolls neighborhood.
+And she lives nearby in the Glen Knolls neighborhood.

 Lyn suggested that we show appreciation by granting Monique an honorary membership.